Debt consolidation loans

 - Your bank or building society account details.

 The lender will run a credit check to decide whether to offer you the loan.
-If they approve your application, they’ll pay the agreed loan amount into your bank account.
+If it approves your application, it will pay the agreed loan amount into your chosen bank account.

 Use the debt loan to pay off your existing creditors.
-You’ll then be left with just one repayment to make each month and one rate of interest to cover the debt consolidation loan. - Pay off your loan
+You’ll then have just one repayment to make each month on your new debt consolidation loan.

 Finish paying off the debt consolidation loan within the set timeframe.
-It’s a good idea to set up a monthly direct debit to make sure payments are made on time.
+It’s a good idea to set up a monthly direct debit so you don’t miss any payments.

 What can I use a debt consolidation loan for?

-Debt consolidation loans can be used for many different types of debt.
-These include:
+Debt consolidation loans can be used for different types of debt, including:

 - Credit cards